behu-kea/first-semester-java/topics/03 - programflow/conditionals-boolean.md

+### Exercise 3.1

+Create a game where two players play against each other.

+Each player has to guess what number (between 1 and 100) the other guessed and then input his real number.
+When both players have put in the expected number of the other and his number, write who won.

 ### Exercise 4

 A company decided to give bonus of 5% to employee if his/her year of service is more than 5 years.